Wimpingego/7-Days-To-Die/Respawner/README.md

 Lenght of time can be changed in the ```blocks.xml``` file.

+Also slightly higher chance for eggs and feathers from nests, The probability can be changed in the ```loot.xml``` file.

 ## Installing

 Copy the **Respawner** folder into the 7D2D Mods folder.